hansroh/skitai/skitai/README.md

 Medusa is different from most other servers because it runs as a single process, multiplexing I/O with its various client and server connections within a single process/thread.

-SAEL orients light-weight and strengthen networking operations with external resources - HTTP / HTTPS / RPC / [PostgreSQL](http://www.postgresql.org/) - keeping low costs.
+SAEL orients light-weight,simplicity  and strengthen networking operations with external resources - HTTP / HTTPS / RPC / [PostgreSQL](http://www.postgresql.org/) - keeping low costs.

 - It can run as XML/JSON-RPC & Web Server.
 - It can request massive RPC/HTTP(S) connections based on asynchronous socket framework at your apps easily.